World War Zed

 "We were a private hospital before the war started, and by God our patients paid through the nose for our services.
 But, we were the best.

-“I was one of the first to see an Infected person outside China, where we know now that it all started.
+"I was one of the first to see an Infected person outside China, where we know now that it all started.
 He was a Hong Kong businessman who had decided to get out as quickly as he could after he was bitten.
-The Chinese at first took great pains to hush up the spread of the infection which meant that a wealthy few managed to make their escape.
-It takes several days for the symptoms to show themselves, unless you physically die before the full transformation takes effect, but I think he knew what was happening.
+At first the Chinese took great pains to hush up the spread of the infection which of course meant only a wealthy few managed to make their escape.
+It takes several days for the symptoms to show themselves unless you physically die before the full transformation takes effect, but I think he knew what was happening.
 Sadly, we in the medical profession had no idea back then as no-one in the west had been warned at the time.

 "He came to us in the early stages of the Infection.
 We followed strict hospital protocol and, not knowing what it was at the time, quarantined him under constant supervision.

 "He reanimated as we walked in through the door of the private ward.
-Thankfully, the nurses had strapped him down earlier in the day as he’d been having occasional seizures.
-Instead of the expected corpse we found him thrashing around like a wounded animal; teeth snapping at anyone who came within reach.
+Thankfully, the nurses had strapped him down earlier in the day as he'd been having occasional seizures.
+So, instead of the expected corpse, we found him thrashing around like a wounded animal, his teeth snapping at anyone who came within reach.